AY2526S1-CS2103T-F08b-2/tp/docs/UserGuide.md

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits an existing person's basic contact details in the address book.

-Format: `edit INDEX [n/NAME] [e/EMAIL] [tg/TELEGRAM_NAME] [gh/GITHUB_NAME] [s/SKILL[:LEVEL]]…​ [h/HACKATHON]…​`
+./Format: `edit p/INDEX [n/NAME] [e/EMAIL] [t/TELEGRAM_NAME] [g/GITHUB_NAME]`

-* Edits the person at the specified `INDEX`.
+* Edits the person at the specified `p/INDEX`.
   * The index refers to the index number shown in the displayed person list.
   * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing skills, new skills are added to the existing skills (i.e., adding of skills is cumulative).
-  * If you edit a skill that already exists (same skill name), the experience level will be updated to the new level specified.
-  * `LEVEL` can be: `Beginner`, `Intermediate`, or `Advanced` (case-insensitive).
-  * If no level is specified for a skill, it defaults to `Beginner`.
-* `h/HACKATHON` specifies hackathons the person is interested in.
-Can be used multiple times to replace all interested hackathons.
-  * **Hackathon names are case-insensitive** - "NUSHack", "nushack", and "NUSHACK" are treated as the same hackathon.
-  * **Important**: You cannot add a hackathon to the interested list if the person is already participating in that hackathon (as part of a team).
-Doing this will show an error message.
-  * **Participating hackathons are preserved** - editing other fields will not affect hackathons the person is currently participating in through their teams.
-* **Duplicate skills or hackathons are not allowed** - each skill/hackathon can only be added once,
+* Note: The `edit` command does NOT modify a person's skills or interested/participating hackathon lists.
+To manage those use the dedicated commands: `addSkill`, `addHackathon`, and `removeHackathon`.

 Examples:
-*  `edit 1 e/johndoe@example.com tg/johndoe_tg` Edits the email address and Telegram name of the 1st person to be `johndoe@example.com` and `johndoe_tg` respectively.
+* `edit p/1 e/johndoe@example.com t/johndoe_tg` — Edits the email address and Telegram name of the 1st person.
-*  `edit 2 n/Betsy Crower s/Python:Advanced` Edits the name of the 2nd person to be `Betsy Crower` and adds/updates the Python skill to Advanced level.
+* `edit p/2 n/Betsy Crower` — Edits the name of the 2nd person to `Betsy Crower`.
-*  `edit 3 s/Docker:Intermediate` Updates the Docker skill of the 3rd person to Intermediate level (or adds it if it doesn't exist).
-*  `edit 3 h/NUSHack h/iNTUition` Sets the 3rd person's interested hackathons to NUSHack and iNTUition (replaces all previous interested hackathons).
-*  `edit 4 h/HackNRoll` Sets the 4th person's interested hackathon to HackNRoll.
+* `edit p/3 gh/alice-gh` — Edits GitHub username of the 3rd person.

 ### Removing a skill from a person : `removeSkill`

 Removes a skill from a person in the address book.

-Format: `removeSkill p/INDEX s/SKILL`
+Format: `removeSkill p/INDEX s/SKILL [s/SKILL]...`

+* You may remove multiple skills in a single command by repeating the `s/` prefix (e.g. `s/java s/python`).
-* Removes the specified `SKILL` from the person at the specified `INDEX`.
+* Removes each specified `SKILL` from the person at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …
-* If the person does not have the specified skill, an error message will be shown.
+* If the person does not have one of the specified skills, an error message will be shown and the command will fail (no partial removal).

 Examples:
-* `removeSkill p/2 s/Java` removes the skill "Java" from the 2nd person in the displayed list.
+* `removeSkill p/2 s/Java s/Python` removes both Java and Python from the 2nd person in the displayed list.
 * `removeSkill p/1 s/Python` removes the skill "Python" from the 1st person in the displayed list.

+### Adding skills to a person : `addSkill`

+Adds one or more skills (with optional levels) to a person identified by index.

+Format: `addSkill p/INDEX s/SKILL[:LEVEL] [s/SKILL[:LEVEL]]...`

+* You may add multiple skills in a single command (e.g. `s/java s/python:Intermediate`).
+* Adds each specified `SKILL` to the person at the specified `p/INDEX`.
+* `LEVEL` can be: `Beginner`, `Intermediate`, or `Advanced` (default: `Beginner`).
+* Behavior when the skill already exists on the person:
+  * If you add the same skill with a higher level than the existing one, the skill will be upgraded to the higher level.
+  * If you add the same skill with a lower level than the existing one, the skill will be downgraded to the lower level.
+  * If you add the same skill with the same level, nothing will change for that skill (no error).
+* Duplicate skill names (case-insensitive) are treated as the same skill.
+* The index **must be a positive integer** 1, 2, 3, …

+Examples:
+* `addSkill p/1 s/java:Advanced` adds Java at Advanced level to person 1 (or upgrades it if a lower level existed).
+* `addSkill p/2 s/python s/docker:Intermediate` adds Python (Beginner) and Docker (Intermediate) to person 2.
+* `addSkill p/3 s/java:Beginner s/java:Advanced` in the same command will result in the higher level (Advanced) being kept for Java.

+### Adding an interested hackathon to a person : `addHackathon`

+Adds one or more hackathons to a person's interested list.

+Format: `addHackathon p/INDEX h/HACKATHON_NAME [h/HACKATHON_NAME]...`

+* Adds each specified hackathon to the person's interested hackathons (replaces nothing — it only adds).
+* Hackathon names are case-insensitive (e.g., `NUSHack`, `nushack` are treated the same).
+* If the person is already participating in a hackathon (via a team), that hackathon cannot be added to the interested list — the command will fail with an error.
+* The index **must be a positive integer** 1, 2, 3, …

+Examples:
+* `addHackathon p/1 h/NUSHack` adds NUSHack to person 1's interested list.
+* `addHackathon p/3 h/NUSHack h/iNTUition` adds both hackathons to person 3's interested list.

+### Removing an interested hackathon from a person : `removeHackathon`

+Removes one or more hackathons from a person's interested hackathon list.

+Format: `removeHackathon p/INDEX h/HACKATHON_NAME [h/HACKATHON_NAME]...`

+* Removes each specified hackathon from the person's interested list.
+* You cannot remove a hackathon that the person is currently participating in — attempting to do so will fail and suggest removing the person from the team (or deleting the team) first.
+* At least one `h/HACKATHON_NAME` must be provided.
+* Hackathon names are case-insensitive.
+* The index **must be a positive integer** 1, 2, 3, …

+Examples:
+* `removeHackathon p/2 h/TechChallenge` removes TechChallenge from person 2's interested list.
+* `removeHackathon p/4 h/NUSHack h/iNTUition` removes both hackathons from person 4.

 ### Locating persons : `find`